githubnext/blocks-template/README.md

 #### GitHub Blocks API

-> 📣 Read this if you're a GitHub user interested in building your own custom Blocks!

 A Block is a React component that receives a special set of props and returns JSX.
 We've implemented two type of Blocks: File Blocks and Folder Blocks.
 Their API is largely the same, receiving the following props:

 ```ts